This is a list of schools and programs that focus on the most affordable accelerated Online Masters In Journalism.

 6. Ball State University

-Ball State University offers an MA in Journalism that is among the leading online Masters in Journalism degree programs in Indiana.
+Ball State University offers an MA in Journalism which is among the leading online Journalism Masters program in Indiana.
 This Masters in Journalism online degree program is AEJMC accredited and available to both part-time and full-time students.
-Enrolled students in Ball State University’s online journalism master’s degree complete coursework in data journalism, media analytics, literary journalism, eye-tracking research, data visualization, and content strategy.
+Enrolled students in Ball State University’s online journalism masters degree complete coursework in data journalism, media analytics, literary journalism, eye-tracking research, data visualization, and content strategy.

 Highlight: Ball State University is ranked among the best midwestern schools by the Princeton Review.